 - Standard term support (STS): Release occurs approximately every 6 months.
 Mainstream support ends when the next version is released, at which point the release is on Limited support for three more months.
 This track is the best fit if you always want to take advantage of the latest new features and capabilities from Puppet as soon as they are available, and can commit to upgrading Puppet on a twice-annual basis to remain fully supported.

 Each Puppet Enterprise version, whether long term support or standard, goes through three phases:

-- Mainstream support: Puppet Enterprise versions in this phase receive security updates, bug fixes and the entitlement of technical support defined in the support plan.
+- Mainstream support: Puppet Enterprise version in this phase receive security updates, bug fixes and technical support as defined in the support plan.

 - Limited support: Puppet Enterprise versions in this phase are no longer eligible for security updates and bug fixes.
 Customers on current support plans can access services defined in the support plan.
 Puppet will assist customers in upgrading to the current LTS or STS version.

 - End of life (EOL): Puppet Enterprise versions in this phase are no longer eligible for anything other than "commercially reasonable" assistance from customer support.
 Customers in the process of upgrading to a current LTS or STS version may contact support and utilize other resources.